froggleston/cryptofrog-strategies/README.md

 - Designed to trade altcoins against stablecoins, and I've used USDT intentionally to gain relative stability within BTC/ETH dump cycles
 - Nothing major.
 Hyperopted with Sharpe.
 - Protections need to be enabled.
 Happy to share my config - hit me up on the freqtrade discord
+- Included a live_plotting.ipynb notebook that can be used to immediately and easily view backtest results

 # TODO